What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Experiments

 \subsection{Attributions of Misleading Omissions}

-We examine how previews induce misleadingness from two perspectives: \textbf{frame shift} and \textbf{fine-grained attribution}.
-First, following~\cite{arora2025multi_framing}, we extract the Top-3 frames from both the preview and the full context and compute their overlap ratio (see Appendix~\ref{app:frame_analysis}).
-Second, two human experts annotate five major categories of misleadingness, and an LLM judge assigns an attribution label to each sample (see Appendix~\ref{app:Fine-grained misleadingness attribution}).
+We analyze how previews induce misleadingness from two complementary perspectives: \textbf{frame shift} and \textbf{fine-grained attribution}.
+First, following~\cite{arora2025multi_framing}, we extract the top-3 frames from both the preview and the full context and compute their overlap ratio (see Appendix~\ref{app:frame_analysis}).
+Second, we identify major categories of misleadingness through expert annotation: two human experts first summarize five recurring causes, and an LLM judge then assigns an attribution label to each sample (see Appendix~\ref{app:Fine-grained misleadingness attribution}).

-\textbf{Misleadingness manifests as a ``local shift'' rather than a global frame change.} Our framing analysis yields three findings: \textbf{(1)} The frame overlap ratio between misleading headlines and full contexts is relatively high ($\approx 0.56$), suggesting that omission-based misleadingness rarely changes the topic, but instead induces a \textbf{local narrative shift} in which the core remains consistent while the perspective or implication is distorted. \textbf{(2)} While correction improves frame alignment, it does not fully close the gap.
-This suggests that ``truthfulness'' and ``framing'' are distinct dimensions; a corrected headline can be factually accurate (non-misleading) while still retaining a stylistic distinctiveness from the dry body text. \textbf{(3)} As visualized in Figure~\ref{fig:frame_analysis}, different correction settings traverse a trade-off curve. \textit{Minimal-Edit} preserves style but struggles to shift the frame significantly, whereas \textit{Free-Form} achieves higher frame alignment at the cost of the original stylistic voice.
+\textbf{Misleading omissions usually arise from local narrative shifts.} As shown in Figure \ref{fig:frame_analysis}, the frame overlap ratio between misleading headlines and full contexts remains relatively high ($\approx 0.56$), suggesting that omission-based misleadingness rarely changes the topic itself, but instead distorts its perspective or implication.
+Although correction improves frame alignment, it does not fully close the gap, indicating that \textit{truthfulness} and \textit{framing} are related but distinct dimensions.
+As shown in Figure~\ref{fig:frame_analysis}, \textit{Minimal-Edit} better preserves stylistic continuity but shifts the frame less effectively, whereas \textit{Free-Form} achieves stronger alignment at the cost of the original stylistic voice.

-\textbf{Missing context is the dominant driver of deception.} In our fine-grained attribution analysis (see Appendix~\ref{app:Fine-grained misleadingness attribution}), we observe a long-tail distribution of causes.
-Notably, \textit{Missing Background and Conditions} accounts for 67\% of all misleading cases, far exceeding the other categories.
-This validates our central claim: misleading omissions are primarily driven by the selective withholding of situational context rather than overt fabrication.
+\textbf{Missing background is the dominant source of misleadingness.} We further examine fine-grained causes beyond frame shift.
+For misleading samples in the test set, we first ask human experts to summarize five major causes, and then use an LLM-as-a-judge approach~\cite{llm-as-a-judge, mllm-as-a-judge} to assign an attribution label to each sample (see Appendix~\ref{app:Fine-grained misleadingness attribution}).